-Welcome to the Forward’s series on unsolved Jewish murders.
-The cases run across continents and class divides, and have rocked Jewish communities around the world.
+Welcome to the Forwards series on unsolved Jewish murders.
+The cases run across continents and class divides and have rocked Jewish communities around the world.
 To access the series, click here.

 Aliza Sherman, mother of four, was a devoted caretaker in her family.
-Family, in fact, was her professional calling: she worked as an in-vitro fertilization nurse at the renowned Cleveland Clinic.
-Sherman continued to live with her ex-husband, Sanford, for over a year after filing for divorce, either to avoid tax problems or to try to shield her children from the worst effects of a divorce.
+Family, in fact, was her professional calling: She worked as an in-vitro fertilization nurse at the renowned Cleveland Clinic.
+Sherman continued to live with her ex-husband, Sanford Sherman, for over a year after filing for divorce, either to avoid tax problems or to try to shield her children from the worst effects of a divorce.

-Her parents, survivors of the Holocaust, had met and fell in love in the displaced persons camp.
-Sanford’s parents were also survivors; they were married for over 30 years.
+Her parents, survivors of the Holocaust, had met and fell in love in a displaced persons camp.
+Sanford Shermans parents were also survivors; they were married for more than 30 years.

 Security cameras captured a person running — with a slight limp — from the location where Sherman was found.
 Sherman still had her wallet.
 None of her jewelry had been taken.

-Sherman and Sanford had had a rocky marriage.
+Sherman and her husband had had a rocky marriage.
 Their children had called the police to intervene in their loud, violent fights numerous times.
 Fights had erupted from disagreements as small as what prizes to hand out in a game of dreidel.
-Sherman filed for divorce in 2011.
+She filed for divorce in 2011.

-But suspicion also fell on Sherman’s lawyer.
-Gregory Moore had been handed the case by his associate after the latter had his law license suspended.
+But suspicion also fell on Shermans attorney.
+An associate of Gregory Moore handed the attorney the case after the associate had his law license suspended.
 Moore tried to delay the case as much as possible, and eventually faced charges of having called in bomb threats to courts to try and delay three other cases.

 Though he initially told police he had been waiting for Sherman in his office, digital records later proved he had been out of the office for nearly an hour when Sherman was stabbed.

-Jennifer eventually took Sanford to court over what she claims was $2 million that he owed to his mother.
-Over the course of the trial, it was revealed that Sanford had been having an affair for four years leading up to the divorce.
-In a deposition, a lawyer for Sanford said that Sanford had asked him about committing “a perfect murder.”
-The lawyer had given his opinion.
+Jennifer Sherman eventually took her father to court over what she claims was $2 million that he owed to her mother.
+Over the course of the trial, it was revealed that Sanford Sherman had been having an affair for four years leading up to the divorce.
+In a deposition, an attorney for Sanford Sherman said that his client had asked him about committing a perfect murder.
+The attorney had given Sherman his advice.

-In January 2016, Moore, Sherman’s lawyer, was indicted for tampering with evidence.
+In January 2016, Moore was indicted for tampering with evidence.

 No further arrests have been made.
-With help from an anonymous donor, local authorities are offering a $100,000 reward for information leading to an arrest of Sherman’s murderer.
+With help from an anonymous donor, local authorities are offering a $100,000 reward for information leading to the arrest of Shermans murderer.